noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 31/5/2021 18:00 as today police have stop me because a judgment about a crime provoked by her non actors state band, people who cheated my life with the purpose of exploding, remote betting and developing military electronic weapons, **Francesca** just says: Francesco have been enjailed, Cristian have been died and you will go to jail and will commit suicide.

+- 1/6/2021 06:00 Dream injection.
+A very good friend of mine say to me that his life was enslaved by this technology because of his surname that is the same of a high class family of Genoa.
+His brain is enslaved and if he does something that Francesca, the owner of a drug cartel, doesn't want he his immediately raped.
+In Genoa, nobles and high class families, got people assigned by the Church, the Jesuits, to be slaves.
+Sexual or drug slaves.
+Francesca administrated slavery of those targets individuals using this control and harass technology.
+What she call "techno".
+Go to fuck Francesca, life is one and I'm not your slave.
+Have a nice day.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)